RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Complexity

-O(hash), the number of `hash` functions used for the latest sub-filter.
+O(k), where k is the number of `hash` functions used by the last sub-filter.

 ### Returns